kanthorlabs/kanthorlabs/README.md

 🚀 **Backend & Devops Engineer**
 🔧 Backend | DevOps | Cloud | System Design
 📈 As a seasoned backend and devops developer with eight years of experience, I am highly adaptable and able to undertake a range of roles within a team.
 My primary aspirations are to conceive of and build large-scale systems, steer teams to success, and evolve into a dynamic mentor.
-I am driven by a passion for continuous learning and self-improvement, and maintain a voracious appetite for acquiring new knowledge on a daily basis.
+I’m passionate about learning and improving myself, and I’m always eager to gain new knowledge every day.

 ---